Chen2314554655/Questionnare/system plan.md

 # Requirements
 ## General System
 Any user can use the functions of the system.
-We would like the game to be operated on a computer.
+We want it to run on the web.
+## Interface Requirements:

+The webpage will have a clean and simple User Interface.
+Tell the user how it works.
+Can help users get the desired results

+## Functional Requirements:
+User can easily perform operations and get a result

 # Functional design
 System participants: